 Benefits: Efficient operation, Easy to angle, High visibility in darkness

-Our best budget choice is a mainstay in the world of clip on tuners – the Boss TU-02 clip on tuner.
+Our Best Budget choice is a mainstay in the world of clip-on tuners – the Boss TU-02.
 This is an inexpensive model that is reliable, affordable, and most importantly accurate.

 Korg Sledgehammer Pro – Our Top Pick